gpustack/gguf-packer-go/README.md

 ### Build Model

-`ADD` instruction allows cloning the model from the Git repository, however, the Git LFS is not supported yet, see [moby/buildkit#5212](https://github.com/moby/buildkit/pull/5212).
-We can use a developing buildkitd to archive the goal.
+The `ADD` instruction allows you to clone the model from a Git repository.
+However, please note that the Git LFS (Large File Storage) is not yet supported(see [moby/buildkit#5212](https://github.com/moby/buildkit/pull/5212)).
+To achieve this functionality, you can use a development version of BuildKit.

-First, set up a containerizing buildkitd.
+First, set up a BuildKit daemon by running the command:

 ```shell
 $ docker buildx create --name "git-lfs" --driver "docker-container" --driver-opt "image=thxcode/buildkit:v0.15.1-git-lfs" --buildkitd-flags "--allow-insecure-entitlement security.insecure --allow-insecure-entitlement network.host" --bootstrap
 ```

-Then, build and publish the model.
-With `--push` argument, the built model will be published to the Docker registry.
+Next, build and publish your model.
+By including the `--push` argument, the built model will be automatically published to the Docker registry:

 ```shell
 $ export REPO="YOUR_REPOSITORY"